aichemy-hub/docs/blog/nmr-facility.rst

 NOMAD can be tagged with metadata including the user, group, experiment, chemicals involved, and time taken, and allows you to search by these criteria.
-Experiments can also be grouped, for example if you have a set of experiments you want ran in a specific research project.
+Experiments can also be grouped, for example if you have a set of experiments you ran for a specific research project.

 NOMAD NMR provides a centralised database for all experiments, which can be accessed from anywhere on the college network.
 Data access can be be finely